mbaze/Z80-Bits/iterative-fixed-point-division.md

 rra
 ```

-The %11111100 mask is introduced because, on the Z80, an AND followed by two RRA instructions is both shorter
+The `%11111100` mask is introduced because, on the Z80, an `and` followed by two `rra`s is both shorter
-and fasterthan performing two SRL A operations.
-Since RRA rotates through the carry flag, unwanted upper bits
+and faster than performing two `srl a` operations.
+The mask clears the two least significant bits,
-are reintroduced during the shift.
-The mask clears them, effectively producing a logical two-bit shift.
+ensuring that only zeros are shifted in during the `rra` sequence.

 ## Divisors of the form 2^N + 1